Ghab Plain

-The Ghab Plain (سَهْلُ ٱلْغَابِ, literally: Forest Plain) is a fertile depression lying mainly in the Al-Suqaylabiyah District in northwest Syria.
+The Ghab Plain (سَهْلُ ٱلْغَابِ, literally: Forest Plain) is a fertile depression lying mainly in the al-Suqaylabiyah District in western Syria.
 The Orontes River, flowing north, enters the Plain near Muhradah, around 25 km north-west of Hama.

 The valley was flooded for centuries by the waters of the Orontes River, which rendered it a swamp.
 The "Ghab project", beginning in the 1950s, drained the valley to make it habitable, arable land, providing an extra 41000 ha of irrigated farmland.

 The valley separates the al-Ansariyah mountains in the west from the Zawiyah mountain range and the plateau region to the east.
 It is 63 km long and 12.1 km wide.

 Fisheries

 Before its drainage, the Ghab was the center of the catfish (Silurus glanis) (sallōr or samak aswad) fisheries of the Orontes valley.

 Ghab project

-The project started in 1953 and is considered one of the most important hydraulic projects in northern Syria.
-Owing to a slight slope (0.10%) in the Orontes in the area of al-Asharinah, the river did not provide enough water to the surrounding territories.
-The project drained the plain where the River Orontes flowed.
-The plain was entirely drained in 1968 and provided 11,000 families with lands.

-The Ghab project made large areas suitable for agriculture, and new irrigation systems were employed.
+The Ghab project began in 1953 and made the area suitable for agriculture, by deploying new irrigation systems.
 The system included barrages, canal networks for irrigation and canal networks for drainage.
 Large barrages were built in Mahardah, Zayzun, Qarqur and other villages.
 The dam at Mahardah, built in 1961, is 40 m high, and 200 m long and holds 65000000 m3 of water.
 The Zeyzoun Dam, built in 1996, was 32 m high and held a maximum of 71000000 m3 of water; it failed in June 2002, leading to the deaths of 22 people and the displacement of over 2,000 as a large hole opened in the embankment and flooded 80 km2 of the countryside downstream.

 Other advantages of the Ghab project were the improvements in the systems of communication through the building of road and rail networks, previously not possible due to the swamps.
 In addition, malaria decreased because there was no longer stagnant water.